jeremiahrose/perfectFit.js/README.md

 - Tiny (~4kB minified).
 - No event handlers.
 Runs once on page load, then lets CSS do the rest.
 - Options for minimum font size and vertical spacing.
-- Works with webfonts
+- Works with webfonts, text styles, shadows, transforms
 - Fully selectable text.
 - Tested on latest versions of Chromium and Firefox as of July 2018.

 Downsides:
 - It changes the markup so might not be suitable for screen readers
 - Not yet tested in a variety of browsers (please help!)
+- Doesn't work well with underlined text (there will be gaps between the words)

 Under construction:
 - Option to disable text wrapping
-- Correctly dealing with text styles and decoration
-- Correctly dealing with delayed loading of webfonts
+- Correct handling of non-default letter-spacing
 - Compatibility with older browsers and IE
 - More exact handling of horizontal space
 - Fancy github demo page
+- Webfont loading example

 Usage:
 ```